sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-pipeline-for-continuous-deployment.md

 ###  Step 2: Run the pipeline

-  You can run the pipeline.
+  Now you can run the pipeline.

 #### Procedure
  1. In the pipeline page, click **Run** icon at the top right corner of the pipeline section.